-A (excellent) 4 quality points
+А (excellent) 4 quality points

 В (good, high average) 3 quality points

-C (low average) 2 quality points
+С (low average) 2 quality points

 D (poor, but passing) 1 quality point

 NC (no credit; failed to meet 0 quality points

 course requirements)

 W (withdrew) 0 (not figured in GPA)

-U (audit) 0 (not figured in GPA)
+AU (audit) 0 (not figured in GPA)

 CR (credit; passing) 0 (not figured in GPA)

-I (incomplete)
+Ι (incomplete)

+Р (passed) 0 (not figured in GPA)

 A grade of I (incomplete) is used if a student is unable to complete all requirements for a course due to circumstances beyond his or her control.
 At the end of the term, the instructor submits both an I and the grade the student has earned to date.
 The student has until the end of the next term to complete the missing work.
 If the student is successful, the instructor submits a new final grade.
 If the student is unsuccessful, the alternate grade originally submitted automatically becomes the final grade.
-While the I is on the record, the incompleted hours are not included in cumulative hours and GPA calculations and cannot be used to satisfy any requirements regarding eligibility for varsity athletics or financial aid.
+While the I is on the record, the incompleted hours are not included in cumulative hours and GPA calculations and cannot be used to satisfy any requirements regarding eligibility for varsity athletics, academic honors or satisfactory academic progress.